code0-tech/lacerta/README.md

 💡 This system has been in use since 10.07.2024, but earlier commits may not follow it consistently.
 ## Know issues

-- 📱 Mobile UI Bug: Tables and charts do not display correctly on mobile devices (Reported: 01.01.2025).
+- 📱 Mobile UI Bug: Tables and charts do not display correctly on mobile devices, but there are currently no plans to fix it soon, and it may remain unresolved indefinitely  (Reported: 01.01.2025).

-- FATAL ERROR: Reached heap limit Allocation failed (Reported: 8.04.2025).